SeppeBudenaers/EOS_PXL_2025/README.md

 ![Block Diagram](references/HDMI_BD.png)

 ## Hardware Filter ([Code](Pynq-z2-HDMI-Filter/RGB_Filter.vhd))
 The hardware filter is a VHDL module designed to process RGB video data.
-For this implementation, a red filter is applied, passing only the red channel's data and setting the green and blue channels to zero.

-### Module Description
 - **Input**: Receives 24-bit RGB data (`RGBin`).
 - **Output**:
   - The red channel (8 bits) is preserved from the input.
   - The green and blue channels (16 bits) are set to zero, resulting in a red-filtered output.

 ![Filter Diagram](references/image.png)